 Published on Tuesday, April 11, 2017

-Shortly before take-off, United asked for volunteers to give up their seats to make way for four members of United Airlines' crew, who were required in Louisville.
+On the overbooked flight, United had asked for volunteers to give up their seats to make way for four members of United Airlines' crew, who were required in Louisville.

 Passengers were offered $400 and a hotel stay if they would take a flight the following day, but no-one came forward, so the offer was doubled to $800.

-Still no-one came forward, so four passengers were chosen at random.
+Still no-one came forward, so four passengers were then chosen at random.

-The man, who was travelling with his wife and was already strapped in his seat, told cabin crew he was a doctor and had patients to treat the next day.
+The man, who was traveling with his wife and was already strapped in his seat, told cabin crew he was a doctor and had patients to treat the next day.